opsmill/infrahub/docs/guides/python-transform.md

 ```

 Here we can see that our query is missing the required input for `$tag` which is needed to filter the data.
+!!!

-Try again and this time we specify the variable name along with the tag we want to target.
+Run the transform and specify the variable name along with the tag we want to target.

 ```sh
 ❯ infrahubctl transform tags_transform tag=red